SoHo Hotel Confrontation: Miya Ponsetto, California Woman Who Falsely Accused Black Teen Of Stealing Cellphone, In Custody In New York City

 Police spent 12 days looking for Ponsetto, who was arrested in California after viral video of the confrontation showed her tackling 14-year-old Keyon Harrold Jr. at the Arlo Hotel on Dec.
 26.

-Ponsetto faced a judge via video conference Friday, agreeing to be extradited back to New York to face multiple charges, including attempted robbery and attempted assault.
+Ponsetto faced a judge via video conference Friday, agreeing to be extradited back to New York.

 She was released from the Ventura County Sheriff’s custody Friday night and taken into custody by the NYPD.